New Requirements for 501(c)(3) Hospitals Under the Affordable Care Act

-Hospital organizations file a single Schedule H with the organization's Form 990 for tax years 2010 and 2011.
-Schedule H, Part V, Facility Information has been expanded to include several new sections for tax years 2010 and 2011:
+Hospital organizations file a single Schedule H with the organization's Form 990.
+Schedule H, Part V, Facility Information has been expanded to include:

 - Section A: The filer will list the hospital facilities it operated during the tax year.

-- Section B: The filer will report separately on the activities, policies and practices of each of its hospital facilities listed in Section A. Since non-hospital healthcare facilities are not required to meet the requirements of section 501(r), hospital organizations do not need to complete Section B for any of its non-hospital health care facilities listed in Part V, Section C.
+- Section B: The filer will report separately on the activities, policies and practices of each of its hospital facilities listed in Section A by filing a separate Section B for each of its hospital facilities listed in Section A. Since non-hospital healthcare facilities are not required to meet the requirements of section 501(r), hospital organizations do not need to complete Section B for any of its non-hospital health care facilities listed in Part V, Section C.